HyBuildNet/quic-relay/README.md

 [?]
 Why do we need the `{"type": "forwarder"}` here?
 The forwarding logic is implemented as a handler itself, this way we can easily replace the forwarding logic with some kind of terminating-logic, which can read the Hytale-Protocol itself and is capable to dig deeper into the game logic rather than just proxy traffic through.

+> **Edit:** Unfortunately the termination is more complicated.
+Both the client and the server validate each other's JWT, so MITM/terminating/reading proxies aren't possible.
+The only way it might work is in `offline-mode`, but that opens the door for identity faking/fake operators and is not recommended.
+You can look into the `dev` branch for the experimental stuff.

 ### simple-router

 Routes all connections to one or more backends.
 Use `backend` for a single destination or `backends` for round-robin load balancing.